ros2TPM/tpm_robot_ros2/README.md

 - **tpm_description**:
   Contains CAD files and configuration files of several robot types.
 Used for Rviz 3D simulation, which is a build-in tool of ROS2.
 - **tpm_sample_code**:
   Provides C++ and python sample client codes.
-And most importantly, a GUI called **MyRosRobot** for users to call basic services from **tpm_core_node**, such as ServoOn/Off, Homing, Jogging, and monitor the driver position..
+And most importantly, a sample-GUI called 'MyRosRobot' for users to call basic services from 'tpm_core_node', such as ServoOn/Off, Homing, Jogging, and monitor the driver position..
 - **tpm_moveit**:
-  Contains code and configuration files in order to use the Moveit! platform, which is a famous open-source robot framework based on ROS.
+  [Moveit!][moveit] is a famous open-source robot framework based on ROS.
+  Here contains configuration files and sample codes that demostrate how to cooperate with Moveit!.
 - **ExtraLib**:
   Contains the header (.h) files and dll (.so) files of the RPiMNet library.
 - **Doc**: